 Why You Should Consider Using a Provisional Patent

-- You invented something that you don't want copied by anyone else
+- You invented something that you don't want to be copied by anyone else.

 The date of your provisional patent application also supplies an early effective date for your patent, once it is granted.
 This helps you if someone decides to patent the same idea after you.